Headquarters

 Constituted as 368th Fighter Group on 24 May 1943.

-operations with Ninth AF on 14 Mar when the group flew a fighter sweep over the coast of
+Began operations with Ninth AF on 14 Mar when the group flew a fighter sweep over the coast of France.

-also attacked enemy positions that obstructed the progress of ground forces.
-Continued to
+troops, but also attacked enemy positions that obstructed the progress of ground forces.
+Continued to support

 Inactivated in Germany on 20 Aug 1946.